3drobotics/solodevguide/book/hardware-accessorybay.md

 ## Communication Architecture

-The main communication channels between the Accessory Bay, Pixhawk and Companion Computer are shown below.
+The main communication channels between the Accessory Bay, Pixhawk&trade; and Companion Computer are shown below.
 Note that only USB is available for developer communication with Solo (the CAN and Serial/MAVLink channel is shown dashed for this reason).

 ![Accessory Bay System Architecture](images/solo_accessory_bay_system_diagram.png)